JoshuaASears/we_square/README.md

 ## About

-**We_Square?** is named after the colloquialism, “Are we square?” which we ask each other to determine whether we or not we owe each other money for shared expenses.
+**We_Square?** is named after the colloquialism, “Are we square?” which we ask each other to determine whether we or not money is owed between parties for shared expenses.

 **We_Square?** is an expense tracking application with full data persistence in which users can record and balance shared expenses with any number of people.